teiniker/teiniker-lectures-embedded-softwaredesign/programming-c++/oop/classes/README.md

     _Example_: `Date(const Date &date)`

+Like functions, **constructors can be overloaded** if they differ in their parameter lists.

+**Default arguments** are also allowed for constructors.

 ### Destructor
 Destructor is another special member function that is called when the **scope of the object ends** or the **delete operator** is called.